sheltermanager/asm3/src/static/pages/manual/_sources/service.txt

 Returns a complete HTML document containing an HTML page of adoptable animals.

 You can pass an HTML template name in an optional "template" parameter (leaving it off will cause animalview to be used).
-It is also possible to pass speciesid=X or animaltypeid=X parameters to only output animals of that species and type.
+It is also possible extra parameters:

+* speciesid=X - only output animals of that species.
 In the default dataset, speciesid=1 is Dogs and speciesid=2 is cats.

+* animaltypeid=X - only output animals of that type.
+Run this query at the SQL interface to find out the ID numbers: SELECT * FROM animaltype

+* locationid=X - only output animals in this location.
+Run this query at the SQL interface to find out the ID numbers: SELECT * FROM internallocation

 The rules governing which animals are adoptable are those set under :menuselection:`Publishing --> Set Publishing Options --> Animal Selection`.